Cuxton: Education

+In Cuxton, education is centred on two primary schools that form part of the Academy of Cuxton Schools.
+Cuxton Community Infant School provides education for children aged 4–7, while Cuxton Community Junior School serves pupils aged 7–11; both are located on Bush Road.

+The village is also served by Cuxton Library.
+The library is owned by Medway Council.

 Ranscombe Farm

 Ranscombe Farm is a plantlife nature reserve, country park and working farm.
 Part of the site is included in the Cobham Woods Site of Special Scientific Interest, and the whole farm is within the Kent Downs Area of Outstanding Natural Beauty.